What’s your writing background?

 I love the concept of throwing the reader into the middle of the action and keeping them on the edge of their seats until the last page.
 If told well, and with that perfect blend of tension and romance, well, the stars seem to dance!

-Tell me about your current project(s)?
+Can you tell me about your current project(s)?

 Well, it’s another romantic thriller.
 I started playing that marvellous game of ‘What If’ and its twin, ‘What Happened Next?’
 My female lead is an intellectual badass and I love her.
 She is a formidable force to be reckoned with… definitely time enough for the male lead, who is equally strong, but the two of them together is like gasoline on a fire.
 Gotta love it!